-We’re half way through this magical month of October and fall vibes are everywhere.
-Every year in October our family goes pumpkin picking and it continues to be one of our favorite fall festivities.
+October is around the corner and fall vibes are everywhere.
+Every year in October our family goes pumpkin picking near NYC and it continues to be one of our favorite fall festivities.
 We just love getting out of the city for the day to the country and indulging in fresh produce, yummy apple cider donuts, and petting all the farm animals.
+Not only is this a totally fun activity but its covid 19 safe.
+Many of the farms are taking great precaution to keep their guests healthy.
 These are some of the farms we’ve personally been to and more for all your pumpkin picking getaways.

 Located in NJ less than an hour from NYC this farm is all of our country dreams without the long commute.
 Rated as one of New Jerseys best family farms with activities for all ages.
 Enjoy the petting zoo, farm shop, crooked house village, and their very popular spooky hayride!

 New Jersey truly has some of the best farms in the tri-state area and Alstede Farms is a great example.
-A family run farm that grows just about it all.
-No matter the time of year this property and the Alstede family is nourishing the land that feeds them .
+A family-run farm that grows just about it all.
+No matter the time of year this property and the Alstede family are nourishing the land that feeds them.
 The farm offers pumpkin picking, apple picking, corn mazes, a fully stocked farm store, homemade fudge and ice cream, local honey, farm animals, even a summer farm camp!
-Located in Chester New Jersey, the Alstede farm is definitely worth the 1 hour & 30 minute trip!
+Located in Chester New Jersey, the Alstede farm is definitely worth the 1 hour & 30-minute trip!

 Located in the Hudson Valley is Wilkens Farm.
 This farm is a great Fall and holiday go to!
-Theres nothing quite the hudson valley this time of year.
-With pumpkins, apples, and Christmas tress all grown on their land, you’re bound to fill all your holiday needs.
+There’s nothing quite the Hudson Valley this time of year.
+With pumpkins, apples, and Christmas trees all grown on their land, you’re bound to fill all your holiday needs.
 Wilkens also has vineyards for their winery!
-Like many farms and orchards Wilkens Farms has a bakery and produce shop.
+Like many farms and orchards, Wilkens Farms has a bakery and produce shop.
 This farm is one of the closest to the city on our list making it a great option for a busier day.

 This New Jersey farm is 40 minutes form midtown.
 No other farm beats that!
 Enjoy Secors hayrides, pumpkin patch, farm shop, petting zoo, and so much more.
 No need to pack a lunch, Secors every own Greenhouse Grill has got you covered for all your lunch needs.